 Marrakech is an endlessly fascinating city, but it can be a tad bit intimidating for even the most experienced traveler.
-If you want a day of Marrakech sightseeing without having to deal with the hassle of navigating on your own, then opt for a city tour and explore Marrakech’s vibrant maze of streets with a knowledgeable local guide by your side.
+If you want a day of Marrakech sightseeing without having to deal with the hassle of navigating on your own, then opt for a city tour.
+You can explore Marrakech’s vibrant maze of streets with a knowledgeable local guide by your side.

 If you want to escape Marrakech’s commotion and winding alleyways for a day, then take a day trip to the scenic Atlas Mountains or the nearby coastal town of Essaouira.